Typedef: Function pointers

 Here, MathFunc is the new alias for the type.
 A MathFunc is a pointer to a function that returns an integer and takes as arguments a float followed by an integer.

 When a function returns a function pointer, it can be even more confusing without typedef.
 The following is the function prototype of signal(3) from FreeBSD:

 void (*signal(int sig, void (*func)(int)))(int);

-The function declaration above is cryptic as it does not clearly show what the function accepts as arguments, or the type that it returns.
-A novice programmer may even assume that the function accepts a single int as its argument and returns nothing, but in reality it also needs a function pointer and returns another function pointer.
-It can be written more cleanly:
+The function declaration above might be mildly cryptic to a few people as it might be slightly difficult for a reader to determine what the function accepts as arguments or the type that it returns.
+In plain English, it could be described as "a function that takes a first argument of an integer and a second argument of a pointer to a function that itself takes an argument of an integer and returns nothing, and returns a pointer to a function that itself takes an argument of an integer and returns nothing".
+With typedefs, it can be written slightly more cleanly: